LZMallina/agfzb-CloudAppDevelopment_Capstone/README2.md

 1. follow week 1 and week 2 instructions

-2. Start PostgreSQL in Theia.
-Store the username and password for later use.

-* connect PostgreSQL to your program by open settings.py, find DATABASES and replace the value of the password with PostgreSQL generated password.

-3. Return Theia directory /home/project and run:

-pip install --upgrade distro-info pip3 install --upgrade pip==23.2.1 pip install virtualenv virtualenv djangoenv source djangoenv/bin/activate pip install Django psycopg2-binary

-4. move back to server folder for development

-5. update djangoapp/models.py with carMake model and carModel
+2. update djangoapp/models.py with carMake model and carModel

 * run migrations for the models: